-(Department of Education Skills and Employment, 2020: para.
+(Department of Education Skills and Employment, 2020, p. para.
 6)

-3.3.1 Key stakeholder roles
+5.3.1 Key stakeholder roles

 The path to becoming a registered or licensed plumbing/gasfitting practitioner begins with initial training, usually in the form of a plumbing apprenticeship.
 Initial training of gasfitters involves input from a range of stakeholders that will discussed in the following sections.
-Table 3 presents these key stakeholders and the following subsections explore each of these in more detail drawing on the literature from the desktop review.
+Table 9 presents these key stakeholders.
+Further description of each can be found in Appendix 10.2